-- o The turbines and generators contractor will continue with deliveries to site. - The on-site shop fabrication work is continuing. - The turbines and generators contractor will continue installation in the powerhouse. - Welding will continue in the powerhouse.
+- The turbines and generators contractor will continue with deliveries to site. - o The on-site shop fabrication work has been completed. - The turbines and generators contractor will continue installation in the powerhouse. - Welding will continue in the powerhouse.

 Public roads and highways